Chang Myon: Early life and education

-Study in the United States
+Studying in the United States

-In September 1918, he was registered at the YMCA Village School, and from 1919–21 he taught at Yongsan Youth Catholic Theology School (천주교 용산소신학교, 天主敎龍山小神學校).
-On March1, 1919, he participated in the eponymous protests against Japanese occupation of Korea but escaped arrest.
+In September 1918, he was registered at the YMCA Village School, and from 1919–21 he taught at Yongsan Youth Catholic Theology School.
+He participated in the 1919 March 1 Movement protests against Japanese colonial rule, but escaped arrest.

 In January 1921, Chang Myon went to the United States with his younger brother Chang Bal to study.
 They were sponsored by the Maryknoll Catholic Foreign Mission Society of America.
 In September 1921, he entered Manhattan College and in 1924 took a one-year leave of absence from the college due to acute appendicitis.
 In August 1921, he entered the Secular Franciscan Order.
 After graduating from Manhattan College in July 1925, he left for Italy on July 30 to attend the beatification of 79 Korean Joseon Catholic martyrs.
-He was also received by Pope Pius XII.
+He was also received by Pope Pius XI.
 That August he returned to Korea.